Operation Bodyguard: Operation Ironside

 While Fortitude represented the major thrust of Bodyguard in support of the Normandy landings, several smaller plans added to the overall picture of confusion.
 On the Western Front, the largest of them was Operation Ironside.
 Intercepted communications during January 1944 indicated German high command feared the possibility of landings along the Bay of Biscay, particularly near Bordeaux.
 The next month, it ordered anti-invasion exercises to be carried out in the region.
 To play on those fears, the Allies instigated Operation Ironside.

 The plot for Ironside was that two divisions sailing from the United Kingdom would land on the Garonne estuary ten days after D-Day.
 After a beachhead had been established, a further six divisions would arrive directly from the United States.
 The force would then capture Bordeaux before it linked up with the supposed Operation Vendetta, another deception operation, forces in the south of France.

 Ironside was implemented entirely via double agents: "Tate", "Bronx" and "Garbo".
 The Twenty Committee, in charge of anti-espionage and deception operations of British military intelligence, feared the plausibility of the story and so did not promote it too heavily through their agents.
 Messages sent to their German handlers included elements of uncertainty.
 That, combined with the fact that Bordeaux was an implausible target (the landing site was far outside the range of fighter cover from the United Kingdom), meant that the Germans took very little notice of the rumours and even went as far as to identify it as a probable deception.
 However, the Abwehr continued to send questions to their agents related to the landings until early June, and after D-Day, the Germans continued to maintain a state of readiness in the region.

 Political pressure

 One recurring theme for Bodyguard was the use of political deception.
 Bevan had concerns over the impact that physical and wireless deception could have.
 In early 1944, he proposed a wholly political ploy, Operation Graffham, as a way to bolster elements of Bodyguard.
 Ronald Wingate extended those ideas to create the larger Operation Royal Flush a few months later.

 Despite not gaining much traction with the targeted governments, Graffham still influenced the thinking of German commanders and pushed them towards accepting other aspects of Bodyguard.

-Royal Flush was, however, less successful, with a report by the Abwehr identifying the targeted countries as "outspoken deception centres".
+Royal Flush was less successful, however: a report by the Abwehr identified the targeted countries as "outspoken deception centres".
 It was the last political overture attempted as part of Bodyguard.